Published in

 7. Technique and Medium.

-The painting has a medium of tempera on the Panel.
-Using linear perspective, Father convinced the viewer that the area within the classical portico structure is tangible and has three-dimensional space.
-The fresco dates back to the Early Renaissance period and has few elaborate techniques from when the Gothic conventions were given away.
+The painting has a medium of tempera on the panel.
+Using linear perspective, the artist convinced the viewer that the area within the classical portico structure is tangible and has three-dimensional space.
+The fresco dates back to the Early Renaissance period and has a few elaborate techniques from when the Gothic conventions were abandoned.

 There are Corinthian columns in the painting, which decrease in size and recede into the background, and the arches in the ceiling appear to be rising.